SotiriosVrachas/jekyll-theme-startbootstrap-agency/README.md

 # Jekyll Theme based on Startbootstrap Agency

-jekyll-theme-startbootstrap-agency is a Jekyll theme based on Startbootstrap - Agency
+jekyll-theme-startbootstrap-agency is a Jekyll theme based on Start Bootstrap - Agency.
+You can see the [live demo](http://www.vrachas.com/jekyll-theme-startbootstrap-agency/).

+The objective of this project is to provide a Jekyll theme that is line by line perfect replica of “Startbootstrap - Agency” and at the same time to be so dynamic that can be used as a starting point for   child themes.

+Currently the only difference between “Startbootstrap – Agency” and jekyll-theme-startbootstrap-agency as served with the default content is found in the final `css/agency.min.css` which is normal since the scss is compiled by different engines.

 ## Installation